mvolkmann/blog/src/astro.md

 Now let's walk through the steps to use an {% aTargetBlank "https://docs.astro.build/en/guides/integrations-guide/alpinejs/", "Alpine" %} component.
-Alpine is a much smaller framework than Svelte, but is still quite capable.
+Alpine is a much lighter weight framework than frameworks like React, Svelte and Vue.
+But Alpine is still quite capable.

 1. Install the Alpine integration by entering `npx astro add alpinejs`.